-In his freshman year at Tennessee Tech University, Bobby Greenwood led his team to the T.I.A.C. title and he was runner-up in the OVC Championship.
+In his freshman year at Tennessee Tech University, Bobby Greenwood led his team to the Tennessee Interscholastic Athletic Conference (TIAC) title, and he was runner-up in the Ohio Valley Conference (OVC) Championship.

 After transferring to North Texas State University in the Missouri Valley Conference his sophomore year, Bobby won the South-West Recreation in Ft.
-Worth and defeated Jack Nicklaus in the Colonial Invitational in Memphis, only nine months before Jack won the 1962 U.S. Open.
+Worth, Texas and defeated Jack Nicklaus in the Colonial Invitational in Memphis, Tennessee only nine months before Jack won the 1962 U.S. Open.

-Bobby Greenwood was Co-Medalist in the USGA Amateur in 1964 and was a dominant force in Tennessee golf in the ‘60s, he was thrice ranked in the Top 10 amateur golfer in the U.S. by Golf Magazine & Golf Digest.
+Bobby Greenwood was Co-Medalist in the USGA Amateur in 1964 and was a dominant force in Tennessee golf in the ‘60s; was thrice ranked in the Top 10 amateur golfer in the United States by Golf Magazine & Golf Digest.

-After a stellar amateur career which included winning over 150 amateur and pro tournaments, Bobby Greenwood turned pro in 1969 and won his card for the PGA Tour, tying Johnny Miller for 3rd place in the qualifying tournament.
+After a stellar amateur career which included winning over 150 amateur and pro tournaments, Bobby Greenwood turned pro in 1969 and won his card for the PGA Tour, tied for 3rd place in the qualifying tournament.
 He played the PGA Tour for 7 years winning the 1970 Rhode Island Open.

 Bobby was inducted into the University North Texas Athletic Hall of Fame in 2002, the Tennessee Golf Hall of Fame in 2007, and he was inducted as a charter member of the Riverside Military Academy Centennial Sports Hall of Fame in 2007 where he set a school record, hitting 10 home runs in baseball and also was the leading scorer on RMA’s basketball team.

-In 2010, Bobby was awarded the Distinguished Career Award by the Tennessee PGA retroactively.
+In 2010, Bobby was awarded the Distinguished Career Award by the Tennessee PGA retroactively (2007).
 Greenwood is now a golf course architect out of his hometown, Cookeville, Tennessee.